gliptak/fluxnova-bpm-platform/clients/java/README.md

 * The topic subscription can be configured with the fluent api of the [TopicSubscriptionBuilder](client/src/main/java/org/finos/flowave/bpm/client/topic/TopicSubscriptionBuilder.java).

 ## Prerequisites
-* Java (supported version by the used Camunda Platform 7)
+* Java (supported version by the used Flowave Platform 7)
-* Camunda Platform 7
+* Flowave Platform 7

 ## Maven coordinates
 The following Maven coordinate needs to be added to the projects `pom.xml`: